ilhan-mstf/puppeteer-investigation/README.md

 try to reduce the number of end-to-end tests since its hard to maintain them.
 Therefore, it is a good idea to test most imprtant features of your application.

-headless browser (i.e. a browser that doesn't have a user interface)
+headless browser (i.e. a browser that doesn't have a user interface) -->

+### When do you really need end-to-end testing?
+high value interaction
+it is hard to maintain, costly in terms of computation.

 ## What is puppeteer?
 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.